mhlinder/NESS17/md/call-for-participation.md

 Students are encouraged to submit posters for consideration for 3-5 student poster awards sponsored by Liberty Mutual.
-The abstract must be received no later than Monday, April 3, 2017.
+The abstract must be received no later than Friday, April 14, 2017.
 Students in all disciplines may submit a poster.

 For further details, see the conference [flyer](ness2017flyer.pdf).